mideind/EmblaFlutterApp/README.md

 cross-platform Embla mobile client.

 The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework.
-Currently built to run on iOS and Android, with native macOS and web support on the roadmap.
-Supports iOS 12.0+ and Android SDK 28+.
+Currently built to run on iOS 12+ and Android SDK 28+, with macOS, Windows and web support on the roadmap.

 ## Build instructions